Income Tax High-Value Transactions: Submit Response under E-campaign

 Firstly a taxpayer must verify that the SFT transactions reported in the Form 26AS are correct.
 Subsequently, a taxpayer must ensure to report the said high-value transaction while filing the ITR, and that the tax liability on the same has been accurately calculated.
 Any error or mismatch in reporting such transactions may trigger an income tax notice.

-Under e-campaign, the income tax department sends emails/SMS to identified taxpayers to verify their financial transactions related to information received by the IT department from various sources such as SFT, TDS, TCS, etc. The department can collect information related to GST, imports/exports, and transactions in securities, derivatives, commodities and mutual funds through various third parties.
+Under e-campaign, the income tax department sends emails/SMS to identified taxpayers to verify their financial transactions related to information received by the IT department from various sources such as SFT, TDS, TCS, etc., based no the information collected from various third parties.

 You may receive an email/SMS from the e-campaign when: